-The Religious Society of Friends (also known as Quakers) first emerged in seventeenth-century Britain.
-The Quakers' pacifism and a belief in every person's "inner light" drives their historical commitment to social activism and relief work.
+The Religious Society of Friends (also known as Quakers) first emerged in Britain in the 17th century.
+The Quakers' pacifism and belief in every person's "inner light" play a key role in their social activism and relief work.

-This five-page report from 1941 on the AFSC's work describes various initiatives and projects.
+This five-page-long report from 1941 on the AFSC's work describes various initiatives and projects.
 The author, Mary M. Rogers, served as the associate director of the Service Committee.
-Although the majority of Quakers resided in the Northeast and the AFSC was headquartered in Philadelphia, the AFSC report illustrates the broader geographical reach of the Quakers' refugee work, which ranged to the Midwest, the West Coast, and Cuba.
+Although the majority of Quakers resided in the Northeast and the AFSC was headquartered in Philadelphia, the AFSC report illustrates the broader geographical reach of the Quakers' refugee work.
+The group was active in the Midwest, on the West Coast, and in Cuba.

 Written for a Quaker audience, the report advocates a shared understanding of ethics and politics and demonstrates the urgency of Quakers and Jews in an era of world war and German expansion.
 It encourages the entire Quaker community in the United States to take greater action: